 Maybe you haven’t had a diagnosis.
 Maybe you just don’t feel right after eating almost anything.
 Maybe you’re chronically constipated (or the opposite).
 Trying a low-FODMAP diet can help you narrow your focus and start to identify some culprits.

-If you decide to embark on a low-FODMAP diet, consider keeping a diet journal to log your food and track your reactions to individual FODMAPs.
+If you decide you might be a good candidate for a low-FODMAP diet, try a FODMAP elimination diet trial.
+Go through the list of FODMAP foods from this article and eliminate the ones high in FODMAPs and limit your diet to the ones low in FODMAPs.
+If your symptoms improve, add FODMAP foods back into your diet one by one every three or four days to track which ones cause your symptoms.
+Consider keeping a diet journal to log your food and track your reactions to individual FODMAPs.
 Some people might really react poorly to fructose while having no issues with lactose.
 Point being: different FODMAPs affect different people differently.
 You can tolerate some and not others.
+And if you can tolerate them, they’re worth consuming.

 Dosage matters, too.
 A gram of inulin might be fine, while five grams could cause distress.
+A half cup of blackberries might be fine while a full cup gives you bloating.
 Individual tolerance must be determined by, well, seeing what and how much you tolerate.

 If you’re interested in healing your gut, whether from SIBO or IBS or anything else that might be predisposing you to FODMAP intolerance, well-established protocol like GAPS (Gut and Psychology Syndrome) diet or SCD (specific carbohydrate diet) may help and are worth looking into.